shahroq/theme_pixel_docs/pages/instructions.md

 ### 33. Fix file_exists() issue
-This problem, affecting some servers, is caused by less interpretor library that has been used in concrete5.
+This problem, affecting some servers, is caused by the less interpreter library that has been used in concrete5.
 If you face this issue, starting from 2.3.0, you can fix it easily by following these steps:
 1. Create a folder in `\application\config\` and name it `pixel_theme`
 2. Copy & Rename `\theme_pixel\themes\pixel\css\less\custom.dev.less.tmp` to `\application\config\pixel_theme\custom.dev.less`
 3. Copy & Rename `\theme_pixel\themes\pixel\css\less\variables.dev.less.tmp` to `\application\config\pixel_theme\variables.dev.less`